 Getting there – Getting to the towns is the same bus as visiting the Ruta de las Flores, bus 249.
 The bus costs $0.50 USD per trip.

 Visit the Seven Waterfalls/Los Chorros de la Calera

-I didn’t do the Seven Waterfalls hike as the weather didn’t permit it, in heavy rains rock slides are common.
-However, I have heard nothing but great things from people who did it though!
+I didn’t do the Seven Waterfalls Hike as the weather didn’t permit it, in heavy rains rock slides are common.
+I have heard nothing but great things from people who did it though!

-Los Chorros de la Calera is a really nice way to spend the afternoon.
-The hike there took us through some coffee farms where our guide explained a little about the plantations as well as giving us some local knowledge on flora and fauna.
-The waterfalls are nice and overlook some amazing views.
+Regardless of the weather, Los Chorros de la Calera is a really nice way to spend the afternoon.
+The hike there took us through some coffee farms where our guide explained a little about the plantations as well as gave us some local knowledge of the flora and fauna.
 It was raining when I was there but I still really enjoyed the trip.

-The Ruta de las Flores area really surprised me.
-There is plenty to see and do and anyone who loves Art, the great outdoors, coffee or great food will enjoy their stay.
+Overall, the Ruta de las Flores area really surprised me.
+There is plenty to see and do and anyone who loves art, the great outdoors, coffee, or great food will enjoy their stay.
 I love all of the above, so for me, I loved Juayua and the Ruta de las Flores!